dafejimi/softhesis-assessment/README.md

 - **Form Validation**: Utilized form validation to enhance user experience and ensure data integrity.

 - **CSS-in-JS**: Leveraged [Library Name] for styling to maintain component-specific styles and improve CSS management.

+## Atomic Design Component Breakdown

+### Atoms
+- **Button**: A basic button component used throughout the application.
+- **Img**: A simple image component for displaying images.
+- **Input**: An input field component for user inputs.
+- **Heading**: A heading component for titles and headings.
+- **Text**: A text component for paragraphs and other text elements.

+### Molecules
+- **ContextMenu**: A contextual menu component that displays additional options.
+- **UserProfile**: A component displaying user profile information.
+- **SelectBox**: A dropdown select box component for selecting options.

+### Organisms
+- **Header/Navbar**: The header or navigation bar component.
+- **Table**: A table component for displaying tabular data.
+- **Sidebar**: A sidebar component for navigation and additional options.

+## Routes

+### /login

+- **Description**: The login page allows users to authenticate by providing their credentials.
+- **Features**:
+  - User authentication form with validation.
+  - Error messages for incorrect login attempts.
+  - Redirect to the dashboard upon successful login.

+### /userdetails

+- **Description**: The user details page displays information about the logged-in user.
+- **Features**:
+  - Displays user profile information.
+  - Allows users to update their profile details.
+  - Fetches and updates user data from the Redux store.

+### /dashboard

+- **Description**: The dashboard page serves as the main landing page after login.
+- **Features**:
+  - Overview of user-specific data and activities.
+  - Navigation links to other parts of the application.
+  - Interactive components like tables and charts displaying relevant information.

 ## Getting Started